Executive Summary – Introduction

 When the social media team of former Indian Prime Minister Manmohan Singh decided to archive the @PMOIndia account, including its 4,400 tweets and its 1.2 million followers, it caused a public outcry because this action would have deprived the new government of a large and captive audience.
 What has become known as #Handlegate has since been reversed by the Indian government.

 All the World’s a Tweet

-The Twiplomacy Study 2014 found that the vast majority (83 percent) of the 193 UN member countries have a presence on Twitter.
-More than two-thirds (68%) of all heads of state and heads of government in have personal accounts on the social network.
+The Twiplomacy Study 2015 found that the vast majority (85 percent) of the 193 UN member countries have a presence on Twitter.
+More than two-thirds (70%) of all heads of state and government have personal accounts on the social network.
 However, the Twitter craze is not evenly spread around the globe.

 Are They Conversational?

 Twitter allows citizens direct access to their leaders.
 Anyone can @mention a world leader on Twitter.
 Whether the world leader answers is another question, although a select few do reply to their followers’ @mentions.

 Quite a few African leaders seem to use Twitter solely to converse with their followers.
 Rwanda’s President @PaulKagame is the most conversational world leader with 86% of his tweets being @replies to other Twitter users. @PaulKagame who often gets into memorable Twitter exchanges with his critics and does sometimes chat publically with his children.

 The second most conversational leader is Norway’s Prime Minister @Erna_Solberg with two-thirds of her tweets being @replies to her followers.
 Ecuador’s President Rafael Correa (@MashiRafael), Rwanda’s Foreign Minister Louise Mushikiwabo (@LMushikiwabo) and Kuwait’s Foreign Minister Sheikh Sabah Khaled Al-Hamad Al-Sabah (@kasnms) complete the top five list.

 Most Listed World Leader